Varmtech/platformdocs/docs/iosauth.md

 1. Access token is issued in your backend.
 1. Token is passed to the user.
 1. The token is sent to SCEYT platform.
-1. The token is authenticated, the data is compared and verified.
+1. The token is authenticated; the data is compared and verified.

 ## Token Expiration ##

 The tokens have an expiration time.
-The expiration time is determined when the token is issued, it can be minimum 10 minutes and maximum of hours.
-When the token is about to expire you must create a new one, so the clients can continue using the Chat.
+The expiration time is determined when the token is issued.
+It can be minimum 10 minutes and maximum "hours".
+When the token is about to expire, you must create a new one, so the clients can continue using the Chat.